TanjaKec/repro_research/content/day3/RMarkdown/_index.en.markdown

 - Make the following paragraph in your Rmd document look like this:

-When analysing data,...
+When analysing data...
 The variables can be one of two broad types:

 1) **Attribute variable**: has its outcomes described in terms of its characteristics or attributes;